Updated: 25 February 2025

 Find out how MyHR's platform makes onboarding easier and more effective.

-Set regular review meetings throughout the induction period as this will provide you with an opportunity to check all is going to plan and to make sure you are able to take remedial action, if needed.
+Set regular review meetings throughout the onboarding period as this will provide you with an opportunity to check all is going to plan and to make sure you are able to take remedial action, if needed.

 Meetings only have to be 10-20 minutes every couple of weeks.